rjlasko/minikron/README.md

 ```

 ## docker
-Slightly more work, but just as functional is to use the CLI interface to configure and build your own container from just the Dockerfile.
+Slightly more work, but just as functional is to use the CLI interface to configure and build your own container from just the `Dockerfile`.
 ```
 docker run -d \
 	--name kron \